SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Archives-Workgroup/Docs/GoogleDocs/1MIItGDkPIBMA6x-_rvIaWvpRE_sKkkz9TdEhao_MVwM/doc-with-comments.md

 > [Comments]
 > Context - AI
 > * Martin Soki35: My approach ensures that AI systems support rather than replace human decision-making, aligning with contemporary ethical standards.
 Additionally, I address AI risks such as hallucinations, bias, and security issues, with mitigations through explainability, cultural awareness, and education.
 This proactive stance will foster trustworthy and accountable AI systems, contributing to ethical, fair, and beneficial outcomes for all stakeholders.
+>   - Vanessa Cardui: Hi Martin - we already have your first point, under the heading "Human-centredness".

+Would you like to add your other points to the section below on "risk and mitigation", maybe?
 >